Skip to main content

 What is Medicare Advantage?

-Medicare Advantage offers all the coverage you get with Original Medicare, but with added benefits.
+Medicare Advantage offers all the Medicare coverage you get with Original Medicare, but with added benefits.
 These may include vision, hearing, dental and fitness benefits.
-They also often include prescription drug coverage (MAPD), which is different from stand-alone Part D drug coverage.
+Medicare Part C also often includes prescription drug coverage (MAPD), which is different from stand-alone Part D drug coverage.
 Instead of pairing with coverage from Parts A and B, they are bundled with your other Medicare Advantage coverage.

 Learn more about Medicare Advantage plans